Create a social impact program that measures up

 Your firm can determine whether becoming B-Corp Certified would be advantagous to its positioning and strategic differentiation by exploring the requirements for B-Corp Certification.
 According to the B-Corp website, there are currently 38 Certified B-Corp legal businesses around the globe.
 Opportunities still exist to differentiate your law firm by pursuing B-Corp Certification.

-In the next article in this series on CSR & Sustainability for Law Firms, I’ll discuss what a “holistic and transformational” CSR program looks like in the legal industry.
+Coming up In the next article in this series on CSR & Sustainability for Law Firms, I’ll discuss what a “holistic and transformational” CSR program looks like in the legal industry.
 It’s so much more than a pro bono program or a diversity and inclusion initiative.
 For more information, read the previous articles in the series about the United Nations Global Compact and Why Clients Care.

 About the Author